thekolaj/Vue-Complete-Project-Setup/README.md

      },
    ```

-1. `vitest.config.ts` now throws an error in imports.
+1. (Unclear) `vitest.config.ts` now throws an error in imports.
 In Vitest exercise files it is just disabled, so here we do the same.

    ```javascript
    import { fileURLToPath } from 'node:url'